Parms is the 2nd DB and the 3rd Owl to Sign in 2015

 Children: Creighton (7), Pierson (4) and Blair (1)

 Allen joined the staff in Fall 2009 as a graduate assistant and was elevated to assistant coach/WR in January 2010.
 In his first season as a collegiate assistant coach, Allen watched senior Lester Jean flourish.
 Jean was named second team All-Conference and became FAU's first East/West Shrine Game invitee.
 Jean then joined the Houston Texans as a free agent where he was a member of the 2012-13 play-off roster.
 Allen began recruiting in the spring of 2010 and moved from wide receivers to quarterbacks as the team began preparation for 2011.
 The quarterback position came out of the spring undecided with no clear-cut leader among the four.
 As preseason camp opened questions remained, Graham Wilbert was named the starter a week before the opener.
 Wilbert suffered a mid-season set back allowing David Kooi the opportunity to step forward only to see sophomore Stephen Curtis take advantage by surpassing Kooi for the No. 2 spot upon Wilbert's return.
 Allen worked with the inexperienced unit and saw flashes of winning football among the four who had a total of 13 collegiate pass attempts entering the 2011 season.
 In 2012, the FAU Alum moved once more to tight ends coach.
 The new offensive system required more of the position than in years past and Allen and his corps responded.
 At season's end junior Nexon Dorvilus earned second team All-SBC and the team's Student Athlete of the Year Award while sophomore Alex Deleon earned the program's first Iron Owl Award for his off-season efforts in the weight room and in conditioning drills.
 Both awards exemplify the hard work and dedication that the tight ends bring to their lives, not just to the sport of football.
 On the field, the duo combined for 14 starts, 43 catches 378 yards and six scores.
 Dorvilus ended the season tops among all receivers with five touchdowns and third on the team with 301 receiving yards.
 In 2013, Allen's deep unit was able to provide more portection than in years past while hauling in 20% of the team's receptions.
 Dorvilus was responsible for six touchdown receptions which was tied for the team lead, despite sharing his time with two other tight ends.
 The unit accounted for nearly half of the team's TD receptions (7 of 16).
 Dorvilus earned honorable mention All-Conference for his efforts.
-He remained with the program in 2014 as Partridge assembled his staff but moved to director of player personnel/external relations, a position that would best allow Partridge to lean on Allen's knowledge of the area, the local high schools and their coaching staffs, as well as the developing FAU players and NFL Scouts.
+Allen remained with the program in 2014 as Partridge assembled his staff but moved to director of player personnel/external relations, a position that would best allow Partridge to lean on Allen's knowledge of the area, the local high schools and their coaching staffs, as well as the developing FAU players and NFL Scouts.
 With the recruiting foundations laid, Allen will move back to a full-time coaching position where he can have a direct game-day impact.
 The Owls will return four backs in 2015 with game experience as well as a quarterback that has been a major ground game contributor.

 Jared Allen is a founding member of the FAU football program, a program that saw him play in the first 47 games (every game from 2001-2004).
 Allen was also under center when FAU captured it first Division I-A victory in just the 22nd game of the program's existence.
 He then guided the Owls to an 11-3 finish and NCAA Division I-AA semifinal finish.
 The following season, the Oklahoma native traveled to Hawaii where the team dealt the University of Hawaii its only home-field loss in 2004.
 FAU finished 9-3 in 2004, including a five-game win streak to open the season, all on the road due to hurricanes.
 Allen concluded his four-year career with 8,100 yards, 50 touchdowns and a program-best 135.1 efficiency rating.
-He remains a leader in nearly every category and in some cases is listed no. 2 behind alum Rusty Smith.
+He remains a leader in nearly every category and in some cases is listed No. 2 behind alum Rusty Smith.

 Professional Playing Career